 How they are regulated

-We only use fully qualified solicitors on our panel and therefore they are all regulated by the Solicitors regulation authority (SRA).
-The SRA is an independent arm of The Law Society that is the regulatory body for solicitors in England and Wales and therefore is responsible for regulating the professional conduct of solicitors.
+We only use fully qualified solicitors on our panel and therefore they are all regulated.
+Either by the CLC which is overseen by the Legal services board or by the Solicitors regulation authority (SRA) The SRA is an independent arms of The Law Society that is a regulatory body for solicitors in England and Wales and therefore is responsible for regulating the professional conduct of solicitors.

 “The Law Society is the professional association that represents and governs the lawyers’ profession for the jurisdiction of England and Wales.”
 They represent and support their members by promoting the highest professional standards and the rule of law.